liuluddex/liuluddex.github.io/content/publication/SMC2024/index.md

 ---
-title: 'Safety Verification of Advanced Driving Assistance Systems Using Hybrid Automaton Reachability'
+title: 'Safety Verification of Advanced Driver Assistance Systems Using Hybrid Automaton Reachability'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here